Content Marketing Without a Blog: Successful SEO With Other Written Content

 “Twitter is a great platform for written content,” says Madalyn Sklar, Twitter Smarter podcast host and Twitter marketing coach and consultant.
 “While most people shrug at the thought of getting a quality message out in [a limited amount of] characters, you can actually do this in a series of tweets.
 It’s a great way to build up hype and anticipation.”

-Using Twitter to impact the ranking of the non-blog content resources on a website requires being consistently active on the network.
-Alternate the company’s tweets by including content from others with your own resources to build an audience over time.
+Using Twitter to impact the ranking of the non-blog content resources on a website requires consistent activity on the platform.
+It’s best to alternate your company’s tweets by including content from others with your own resources to build an audience over time.

 When creating short-form content adapted for Twitter, consider covering one of these four focus areas with your organization’s tweets: